Seth Morgan (novelist): Death

-On October 16, 1990, Morgan was arrested in New Orleans for DUI and was released on bail that was paid by his girlfriend Suzy Levine, age 37.
-The following night, Morgan picked up Levine at a bar in the French Quarter, and departed at approximately 11:30 pm, on Morgan's 1972 red and white Shovelhead Harley Davidson motorcycle.
+On October 16, 1990, Morgan was arrested in New Orleans for DUI and was released on bail that was paid by his girlfriend Suzy Levine.
+The following night, Morgan picked up Levine at a bar in the French Quarter, and departed at approximately 11:30 p.m., on Morgan's 1972 red and white Shovelhead Harley Davidson motorcycle.
 Shortly before midnight, Morgan and Levine were traveling on the St. Claude Avenue Bridge and hit the median strip, while he was attempting to maneuver into the right lane.
 Levine was thrown 45 feet down the roadway while Morgan crashed face first into a cement piling.
 Both were killed instantly.

 An autopsy revealed that Morgan had Percodan and cocaine in his system, and his blood alcohol content was nearly three times the legal limit.
-Neither Morgan nor Levine was wearing a helmet at the time of the crash.
+Neither Morgan nor Levine were wearing helmets at the time of the crash.

 Morgan is buried in the Seaside Cemetery in Blue Hill, Maine.

 Novel

-Morgan’s obituaries reported that at the time he died he was working on a second novel.
+Morgan's obituaries reported that at the time he died he was working on a second novel.
 Nearly four months later, a long article about Morgan in The Washington Post Style section quoted a representative of his publisher as saying Morgan left behind outlines for some of the chapters and nothing else.
 The spokesperson considered that detail important because company officials were glad they had given Morgan only a small advance to work on the novel even though he had pleaded for a lot more money, and the amount they insisted on giving him made him "bitter".
 The second novel was never published.